 This campaign triggered the collective guilt of men everywhere.
 Some men stood up in support while others resisted.
 What if a group of men started a campaign that took away from the momentum and intention of the #metoo campaign?
 How would women feel?
 They would feel it was another form of abuse and an attempt to take the power away from women once again.

-If I don’t have any leftover guilt from our collective wound I can honour the campaign and celebrate all black people as they unite in love for each other.
-I also know that by honouring their unification it will ultimately lead to the unification of all of humanity.
+The good news is if I don’t have any leftover guilt of my own or from the collective wound of white people, I can honour the campaign and celebrate all black people as they unite in love for each other.
+Black people need to stand united to heal their own trauma and wounds from centuries of abuse.

 We all need to get comfortable with the initial appearance and experience of more division and give permission for each group to stand united.
 It is the only way to bring all of our collective wounds to the surface and into the light of awareness for healing.